CGlide/WhatDreamsCost-CSGlide/README.md

 All of my nodes are created with the help of AI, so there may or may not be redundant, messy code.

+**❗❗IMPORTANT❗❗**

+This is a Modded LTX director node with some extra options to help you create videos with references sheets

+This node uses Ollama Locally : you will need to install it (very lightweight) and

+- In your Ollama model folder run this command to install qwen 3.5 2b q4 (1.9gb) "ollama run huihui_ai/qwen3.5-abliterated:2B"

+- The model won't eat memory while generating since there is an auto clear VRAM when you hit Run or after 5min.

+- You can still enter your description manually if you don't want to install it but it works very well!

+- Both references mode work (fixed), Licon MSR and Ghost Mask.

+- Use their Lora, that is an important step : https://huggingface.co/LiconStudio/LTX-2.3-Multiple-Subject-Reference/tree/main

+- Enjoy!

 ## ▶️ YouTube Tutorial Videos

 <a href="https://youtu.be/j28z5PZXkKk?si=TPeWKm2BW-uA3BAx">